Wedding rituals for a bespoke ceremony

 Variations of this ceremony include the couple drinking from the same glass, drinking from their own glass whilst linking arms and blending two different wines and drinking the blend.

-Why not create your own cocktail and have a totally unique blend of ingredients named in your honour!
+Why not create your own cocktail and have a totally unique blend of ingredients named in your honour that guests can order during your reception celebrations.

 Bell of Truce